-- The upcoming UK/US trade deal puts at risk the UK's progress in providing a safe digital world for children. - The US tech lobby has forced domestic protections for big tech firms into US trade deals with Japan, Korea, Mexico and Canada and is trying to do the same with the UK/US deal. - This would undermine both existing UK law that protects children online, and the impact of the much-anticipated Online Harms Bill. - We must now ensure that future trade deals carve out our domestic legislation so that the UK can continue to a leader in child protection online.
+- The upcoming UK/US trade deal puts at risk the UK's progress in providing a safe digital world for children. - The US tech lobby has forced domestic protections for big tech firms into US trade deals with Japan, Korea, Mexico and Canada and is trying to do the same with the UK/US deal.
+This would undermine both existing UK law that protects children online, and the impact of the much-anticipated Online Harms Bill. - The cross-party Kidron Amendment would prevent any government from being forced to choose between protecting children online and getting a trade deal. - We urge MPs to support Lords Amendment 7, which would take children off the negotiating table.